4paradigm/OpenEmbedding/README.md

 model = embed.distributed_model(model)
 ```
 Here, `embed.distributed_optimizer` is used to convert the TensorFlow optimizer into an optimizer that supports the parameter server, so that the parameters on the parameter server can be updated.
 The function `embed.distributed_model` is to replace the `Embedding` layers in the model and override the methods to support saving and loading with parameter servers.
-Method `Embedding.call` will pull the parameters from the parameter server and the backpropagation function was registerd to push the gradients to the parameter server.
+Method `Embedding.call` will pull the parameters from the parameter server and the backpropagation function was registered to push the gradients to the parameter server.

 Data parallelism by Horovod.
 ```python